"I think this is fair": Uncovering the Complexities of Stakeholder Decision-Making in AI Fairness Assessment: Discussion

+Considering that fairness metrics differ not only across categories (e.g., group vs. individual fairness) but also within them (e.g., Counterfactual Fairness vs. Consistency) \cite{10.1145/3457607}, we carefully defined thresholds as the maximum allowable deviation from the optimal fairness outcome of the current metric, for participants, they were maximum unfairness participants were willing to tolerate (0–100\%) to reduce cognitive load while keeping the concept clear and consistent.
+Although no unanimous agreement on specific fairness threshold values emerged due to personal preferences, participants consistently showed strict settings, revealing high fairness expectations and low tolerance for unfairness.

-\textbf{Setting stricter thresholds:} We found that some stakeholders initially aspired to perfect fairness outcomes based on their chosen feature–metric pairs but introduced tolerance when considering practical feasibility.
+We also found that some participants initially aspired to `perfect' fairness outcomes for their chosen feature–metric pairs but introduced tolerance when considering practical feasibility.
 Importantly, tolerance for unfairness decreased as their perceived harm increased.
-This pattern echoes prior research \cite{earnfairness} and suggests a generalizable logic in how stakeholders set fairness thresholds.

-\textbf{Shifts in fairness priority:} Shifts in feature rankings suggest that stakeholder fairness judgments evolve with exposure to information and trade-offs, rather than reflecting fixed preferences.
-This dynamism also challenges one-shot, expert-centric evaluations.
+This pattern echoes prior research \cite{earnfairness} and therefore suggests that stakeholders may set thresholds by balancing high fairness expectations with practical feasibility.
+Despite this, AI expert practice typically allows for larger deviations (10\% or 20\%), often due to legal, operational, or organizational constraints \cite{10.1145/2783258.2783311, Gupta2021TransitioningFR}, than the thresholds preferred by participants (mostly below 6\%).
+This gap suggests that AI experts may face greater practical demands during bias mitigation when attempting to align their models with stakeholder expectations.